SwiftyPop/SwiftOptimizer/README.md

 ## Project Overview

-SwifttOptimizer is a **Rust-based command-line utility for Windows** designed to apply performance tweaks, manage dependencies, and perform system cleaning.
+SwifttOptimizer is a **Rust-based command-line utility for Windows** designed to apply performance tweaks, and perform system cleaning.
 It offers a **menu-driven interface** that replicates and enhances the behavior of the original batch script, providing better error handling, modularity, and cross-version compatibility.

 ## Features